rickloader/NewForestRouteV3/README.md

 The route is freeware, but uses rolling stock provided by others.
 Copyright remains with rolling stock authors, and they have my thanks.
 Some non - fatal errors exist.
 These will gradually be reduced.
 Some errors are a MSTS legacy, and must be tolerated.
 Licence.
 This work is covered by the Creative Commons 4.0 International 1) the New Forest (Watersnake) route CC-BY 2) Third party models and rolling stock CC-BY-NC-ND
+#Licence
 Licence details are to be found here https://creativecommons.org/about/cclicenses/ To get the route click on the "latest reease" or the "code" button.
 As the route is continually updated it is recommended you install Github desktop and watch
-You will also need Open Rails http://www.openrails.org/
+You will also need Open Rails http://www.openrails.org/ Please read the Wiki on the tab above